rednafi/rednafi.com/content/javascript/periodic_readme_updates_with_gh_actions.md

 the built-in `fs` module's `promises` for handling file system operations.

 Next, it defines an async function `getRssData` responsible for fetching the XML data from the [https://rednafi.com/index.html][index] URL.
 It extracts the blog URLs and publication dates, and returns the parsed data as a list of objects.
 Another async function, `writeOutputFile`, writes the parsed XML content as a markdown table and saves it to the `README.md` file.

 The script is executed by the following GitHub Action workflow every day at 0:00 UTC.
-Before the CI runs, make sure you create a new [Action Secret][action-secret] named `ACCESS_TOKEN` that houses an [access token][access-token] with write access to the repo where the CI runs.
+Before the CI runs, make sure you create a new [Action Secret] named `ACCESS_TOKEN` that houses an [access token] with write access to the repo where the CI runs.

 ```yaml
 # Run a bash script to randomly generate an empty commit to this repo.